gilvicentevieira/Jobs/README.md

 # Jobs - A React Native App

-This application allows you to search, and see the details of job offers.
+This application allows you to browse and search for job offers, as well as see all the details.
 You can then click and apply to a certain job

 [![Screenshot-1692664403.png](https://i.postimg.cc/zBGvQ48L/Screenshot-1692664403.png)](https://postimg.cc/NyZQ9JyY)